Page Content

 A PA is educated in general medicine and trained using a disease-centered curriculum model similar to that of a medical student.
 They also have the ability to specialize in a variety of areas after they get their degree.

-Nurse practitioners on the other hand are educated as an advanced nursing role, following a patient-centered model of education and practice.
+Nurse practitioners on the other hand are educated in an advanced nursing role, following a patient-centered model of education and practice.
 They also typically select a primary specialty before beginning their graduate program and subsequently work with that specific patient population.

 Specializations